slatedb/slatedb/rfcs/0006-transaction.md

 It does not need to check conflicts with `txn1`, because `txn1` is committed before `txn4` started.
 This could tell us when to GC the entry in the `recent_committed_txns` deque: when ALL the running transactions' sequence number are bigger than the committed sequence number of the entry, then the entry could be GCed.

-In my opinion, the approach using a global in memory `Oracle` which tracks the recent committed transactions is kinda better than the RocksDB's approach, because it could provide a more accurate conflict check, without coupling with the MemTable size & unpredicatble MemTable flushes.
-It might introduce some additional memory usage on tracking the recent transactions, but the GC mechamism is also considered as very simple and efficient.

 The potential risk of this SSI approach is that ALL the read keys in the running transactions should be tracked in the `read_keys` of the `TransactionState` before commit.
-If I scanned 1 million rows in a transaction and finally only updated 1 row, all the keys of the 1 million rows scanned should be tracked in side it.
-This issue could be mitigated by the `KeyFingerPrint` approach, let's say each finger print is 32 bytes, then the 1 million keys would cost roughly 32MB memory, which might be acceptable in most cases.
+If I scanned 1 million rows in a transaction and finally only updated 1 row, all the keys of the 1 million rows scanned should be tracked inside it.
+This issue could be mitigated by `KeyFingerPrint` mechanism, let's say each finger print is 32 bytes, then the 1 million keys would cost roughly 32MB memory, which might be acceptable in most cases.

+This approach can be adjusted to support SI as well by only tracking the keys that are being written to.
+When user set the isolation level to SI, the `read_keys` could always be set as None.
+The GC mechanism to release inactive transactions could be the same as the SSI.

 ## Roadmap